MileHacker Logo

 Self-Driving Essentials

 A valid national driving license is necessary.
-Non-EU citizens should obtain an International Driving Permit (IDP) prior to travel, serving as a translation of their national license.
+Non-EU citizens should obtain an International Driving Permit (IDP) prior to travel, acting as a translation of their national license.
 Germany features an excellent network of Autobahns (motorways), federal roads, and area roads.

 Driving Regulations